Blood on the Silver Screen: Composition and themes

 Sasami said that the process of composing Blood on the Silver Screen involved "learning and respecting the craft of pop songwriting", which she compared to learning a new language.
 While touring around the release of Squeeze, Sasami "got very immersed" in pop music, listening to artists like Britney Spears, Adele, Rihanna, and Lady Gaga, and using her classical training to analyze the genre.
-She told NME that writing pop songs required her to be "earnest", which felt "edgy" to her, and that tried to add humor to her songs.
+She told NME that writing pop songs required her to be "earnest", which felt "edgy" to her, and that she tried to add humor to her songs.
 Sasami and Rostam also drew on their classical training in composing the album's tracks.
 Critics have generally described the album's genre as pop.

 Sasami was also influenced by film when writing the songs.
 In an interview with Exclaim!, Sasami said that "the thing that makes it pop ... is that it makes the listener feel like a main character".
 According to Exclaim!, Sasami described the main character of the album as an "Asian femme protagonist: a wild-haired alien gunslinger clad in Bruce Springsteen's Americana denim, who must face the shapeshifting personified character of love".
 Sasami has described each song as depicting that character in a different genre film.
 Laura David in The Line of Best Fit wrote that each track represents "its own cinematic genre", and evaluated together they create a narrative of "big love, expansive experiences, and big feelings".
 Likewise, Clare Martin in Paste said that the album "fixates" on pop's "favorite subjects: love and lust".
 Sasami stated that the album is "about relenting to illogical passion, obsession, and guiltless pleasure" and "leaning into the chaos of romance and sweeping devotion—romanticism to the point of self-destruction".